MrPickles/dotfiles/README.md

 ## Prequisites

-These dotfies contain the following software dependencies:
+These dotfiles contain the following software dependencies:

 * Linux or MacOS
 * Vim 8.0+
-* Perl 5.8+ (optional)

 There currently is no Windows support.
-However MacOS and most flavors of Linux should work fine.
+However, MacOS and most flavors of Linux should work fine.
 These dotfiles use Vim's new [native package manager][vim8] in order to distribute modules in an organized fashion, so versions of Vim before 8 will not function properly.
-You will need Perl in order to run [diff-so-fancy][diff-so-fancy].
-However, this is optional, and you can use the normal diffing tool instead.

 ## Setting up your Local Machine

-*[Go to the next section](#installation) if you have already configured these dotfiles on your machine once, or if you are SSHing into another machine.
+_[Go to the next section](#installation) if you have already configured these dotfiles on your machine once, or if you are SSHing into another machine.
-These setup instructions only need to be done once on a local machine.*
+These setup instructions only need to be done once on a local machine._

 New machines require two tasks to be done which are not part of the setup
+script:

-script: installing (and using) Powerline-compatible fonts and using the Solarized colorscheme.
+* installing (and using) Powerline/Font Awesome-compatible fonts, and
+* using the Solarized colorscheme.
-This configuration uses a zsh theme similar to Agnoster.
-It also uses Powerline for vim and tmux.
-As a result, you'll need to install patched fonts that support Powerline.

 ### MacOS